ARLahan/django-project/README.rst

    :alt: Two Scoops of Django
    :target: http://twoscoopspress.org/products/two-scoops-of-django-1-6

-This project follows best practices as espoused in `Two Scoops of Django: Best Practices for Django 1.6`_.
+This project follows some of the best practices as espoused in `Two Scoops of Django: Best Practices for Django 1.6`_.

 .. _`Two Scoops of Django: Best Practices for Django 1.6`: http://twoscoopspress.org/products/two-scoops-of-django-1-6